Laxido Orange Sachets

 Other medicines and Laxido Orange

 Some medicines, e.g. anti-epileptics, may not work as effectively if they are taken at the same time as Laxido Orange.
 Please tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
 You should not take any other medicines by mouth for one hour before and for one hour after taking Laxido Orange.

 Food and drink have no influence on the effect of Laxido Orange.

 Pregnancy and breastfeeding

 Laxido Orange can be taken during pregnancy and whilst breastfeeding.
-If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, seek advice from a doctor or pharmacist before taking this medicine.

 Driving and using machines

 Laxido Orange has no effect on the ability to drive or use machines.